-Lest the obvious need restating—everybody loves a character.
+Lest the obvious needs restating: everybody loves a character.

 It’s likely that few fit that description in Hollywood’s record biz history better than EDEN AHBEZ, the man who penned one of pop-song’s most enduring pieces: “Nature Boy.”
 If not for the mountain of evidence confirming his life story, one wouldn’t be out of line thinking it a made up fairy tale, but it goes like this.

-When Cole’s management finally found its composer, Eden Ahbez (pronounced “ah-bee”), legend has it he was living with wife under the first “L” of the HOLLYWOOD sign.
-No hard evidence has been found to verify this, though friends from that period claim he did, indeed, camp out on Mount Lee (where the sign resides).
+When Cole’s management finally did find its composer, Eden Ahbez (pronounced “ah-bee”), legend has it he was living with wife under the first “L” of the HOLLYWOOD sign.
+No hard evidence has been found to verify this, though friends from that period claim he was, indeed, camped out on Mount Lee (where the sign resides).

 He also slept in the backyard orchard of John and Vera Richter, a husband/wife team of raw foods enthusiasts who lived on Avenel Street in Silver Lake, and who owned several heath food restaurants in Los Angeles.
 Unique looking for his time, Ahbez wore long unkempt hair, a bronze beard, and a flowing white toga with leather sandals.

-Born George Alexander Aberle on April 15, 1908 in Brooklyn, NY, Ahbez was adopted by a Chanute, Kansas family and raised under the name George McGrew.
-During the 1930s, McGrew/Ahbez moved left Chanute to partake in the burgeoning Swing music scene in Kansas City and began wandering the country as a hitchhiker and itinerant worker.
-In between his move from Kansas and his appearance in Hollywood around 1940, Ahbez’s whereabouts are mostly shrouded in mystery.
+Born George Alexander Aberle on April 15, 1908 in Brooklyn, NY, Ahbez was adopted by a Chanute, Kansas family in 1917 and raised under the name George McGrew.
+During the 1930s, McGrew/Ahbez moved left Chanute to play music in the Kansas City area, then began wandering the country as a hitchhiker and itinerant worker throughout the decade.
+In between his move from Kansas and his appearance in Hollywood, around 1940, Ahbez’s whereabouts are mostly shrouded in mystery.

 He claimed at one time to’ve lived in New York City again during the late 1930s.
 Some speculate that it was then that Ahbez came in contact with the Yiddish theatre popular in New York City during the period, based around plays by composer Herman Yablokoff.